 4. PROTECTING YOUR WORK SURFACE

 *This blog uses affiliate links

-Before you get started, something to keep in mind is to protect your work surface and the area surrounding it.
+Before you get started working with resin, something to keep in mind is to protect your work surface and the area surrounding it.
 Sometimes, you will know how the resin got where it ended up and sometimes it will be a complete and utter mystery.

 Things That Will Protect Your Worksurface